-2.1.1 Going Concern
+2.1.1 Going concern

 The financial statements have been prepared on a going concern basis which assumes that NSW Trains is expected to be able to pay its debts as and when they fall due and continue in operation without any intention or necessity to liquidate or otherwise wind up its operations.
-NSW Trains receives funding from Transport for NSW which receives appropriations from the Consolidated Fund.
 NSW Trains' continued operations and ability to pay its debts are satisfied by annual grants from the NSW Government and availability of receivables and cash reserves.
 NSW Treasury has issued a letter of comfort to NSW Trains to ensure its ongoing viability for at least 12 months from the date the accompanying audit report was signed.